KryptoFranc/10X-Token/README.md

 Note: the project was cancelled before the ICO in August 2017.
 I decided that it was not worth risking the investor money on a project that would possibly not work as expected due to the lack of cooperation of the exchanges at the moment. (the project required to recyle part of the coins to the exchanges).

 I decided then that Smart Contract was not the way to go, and started to workin on the Blockchain itself.
+However this smart contract has many interesting features (some unique) and can be a good starting point for developers in the fields.